ksdaftari/deulu-little-mac/README.md

 # Delulu - Little Mac

-Hi, I'm `Delulu` (aka Mac Daddy).
+Hi, I'm `DeLulu` (aka Mac Daddy).
 A [Little Mac](https://www.ssbwiki.com/Little_Mac_(SSBU)) main who is using this site to log what I have learned from own personal experience and larger Mac community.

 Special thanks to `Mac Nation Discord`!